Libya: Which present? Which future?

 He did not succeed in his endeavor to invade the capital city Tripoli, in spite of attaining close positions near Misrata airport.
 There is a Turkish military presence supporting the internationally recognized government of al-Sarraj.
 Ankara has often extended military support to the legal Libyan government.
 There was already a very long tradition of the Turkish Navy training of young Libyan cadets.
 This cooperation disappeared in time, with Moammar Gadhafi becoming less and less predictable and more and more arrogant.
 Still, the new era of conciliation for Libya has seen Turkey extending a sincere helping hand.

 This move was conducted without taking into consideration the instability of the whole region and all the regional and international powers igniting proxy wars.
 The new "civil war" in Libya was initiated by Egypt, supported by Saudi Arabia and the Gulf Emirates, and helped almost openly by Russia.
-The legal government in Tripoli is supported by all democratic countries, except Italy and the U.K., but Turkey remains the sole provider and supporter of the U.N.-recognized regime.
+The "legal" government in Tripoli should be supported by all democratic countries, but except Italy and the U.K., Turkey remains the sole provider and supporter of the U.N.-recognized regime.
 Qatar also, for obvious strategic reasons, follows Turkey's policy in lending a hand to the internationally recognized Libyan government.

 France, who conducted military cooperation with Haftar forces during its Barkhane operation in the Sahel, definitely supports Benghazi's strong warlord for purely strategic reasons.
 So, here we all are in a total quagmire, which turned Libya for years into a global hub for illegal migration, human trafficking and a variety of other smuggling systems.